-We are happy to share that the GWC, together with Sanitation and Water For All will be hosting a side event at the upcoming UN water 2023 conference on "Joined-up Action for Humanitarian and Development Collective Outcomes to Accelerate SDG6".
+We are happy to share that the GWC, together with Sanitation and Water For All has hosted a side event at UN water 2023 conference on "Joined-up Action for Humanitarian and Development Collective Outcomes to Accelerate SDG6".

-The event will take place on Wednesday 22 March from 8 AM to 10 AM EST (1 PM to 3 PM CET) at the UNICEF Danny Kaye Center in New York and will be streamed worldwide.
-Kindly note that in-persons registration are closed, but you can join the event online using the below link.
+The event took place on Wednesday 22 March from 8 AM to 10 AM EST (1 PM to 3 PM CET) at the UNICEF Danny Kaye Center in New York.
+Recording and materials coming soon.

 Event Agenda - read more in the speaker bios